Attempts to overturn the 2020 United States presidential election: Michigan officials pressured to not certify

 Prior to November 17, the four-member board of canvassers of Wayne County, Michigan, was deadlocked on election-result certification along party lines with the two Republican members refusing to certify, but on November 17 the board voted unanimously to certify its results.
-Trump subsequently called the two Republican members of the board, following which the two Republicans asked to rescind their votes for certification, signing affidavits the following day stating that they had voted for certification only because the two Democratic members had promised a full audit of the county's votes.
+Trump and Republican National Committee Chair Ronna McDaniel called the two Republican members of the board that day to pressure them to not sign the official statement of votes; the next day the two Republicans sought but failed to rescind their votes for certification, signing affidavits stating that they had voted for certification only because the two Democratic members had promised a full audit of the county's votes.
 The two denied Trump's call had influenced their reversal.
+A recording of the phone call surfaced in December 2023, on which McDaniel can be heard telling the two Republicans, "We will get you attorneys," to which Trump added, "We'll take care of that."
+Trump can also be heard to say, "We've got to fight for our country.
+We can't let these people take our country away from us."

 Trump issued an invitation to Michigan lawmakers to travel to Washington.
 Michigan House Speaker Lee Chatfield, State Senate Majority Leader Mike Shirkey and State Representative Jim Lilly were photographed in the lobby of the D.C.
 Trump Tower, where they were drinking $500-a-bottle champagne and were not wearing masks.
 After the meeting, Chatfield and Shirkey released a joint statement indicating that they would "follow the law" and would not attempt to have the legislature intervene in selecting electoral votes.
 Chatfield later floated the possibility of a "constitutional crisis" in Michigan, while Shirkey suggested that certification be delayed; however, neither took any concrete action to invalidate Biden's victory.
-On November 21, Republican National Committee Chair Ronna McDaniel and Michigan Republican Party Chair Laura Cox publicly called upon the Michigan State Board of Canvassers to not proceed with the planned certification of election results.
+On November 21, Ronna McDaniel and Michigan Republican Party Chair Laura Cox publicly called upon the Michigan State Board of Canvassers to not proceed with the planned certification of election results.
 On November 23, the State Board of Canvassers certified the election.

 Attempt to seize voting machines in Michigan

-Starting in November [2020], the Trump campaign attempted to get local law enforcement agencies to seize voting machines for the Trump operation to review.
-In one Michigan county, Trump advisors including Rudy Giuliani phoned the county prosecutor on or about November 20, [2020].
+Starting in November 2020, the Trump campaign attempted to get local law enforcement agencies to seize voting machines for the Trump operation to review.
+In one Michigan county, Trump advisors including Rudy Giuliani phoned the county prosecutor on or about November 20, 2020.
 They asked him to obtain the county's voting machines and turn them over to the Trump team.
 He refused, but a judge later ordered the machines to be made available to Trump representatives.
 They later produced a "forensic report" claiming evidence of fraud; election experts have said the conclusion was false and the report "critically flawed".

+At least one person was indicted for trying to illegally access voting machines after the election.